 Mr. Williams then addressed the Class of 2020.
 He reflected on the senior dinners that he and Mrs. Williams began this past fall.
 Each dinner brought with it new stories and insight into the relationships and bonds of this class.
 Reflecting on the spring, Williams shared his thoughts on lessons we have learned.

-“This global pandemic that has undermined your senior spring is also bringing to the fore front both raw emotion and real fear for some while others take things in stride.
-It is in these times of volatility that it is increasingly important for you to get to know people to be aware and be involved.
-Be aware of your environment your impact on those around you how to keep yourself and those you care for safe and how you can apply the skills learned at New Hampton to participate in positive change.
+“This global pandemic that has undermined your senior spring is also bringing to the forefront both raw emotion and real fear for some, while others take things in stride.
+It is in these times of volatility that it is increasingly important for you to get to know people, to be aware, and be involved.
+Be aware of your environment, your impact on those around you, how to keep yourself and those you care for safe, and how you can apply the skills learned at New Hampton to participate in positive change.

-Whatever community you find yourself in next year get to know the people around you recognizing that we all now play a more vital role in our shared efforts to return to a more normal life one filled with health happiness and personal interaction.”
+Whatever community you find yourself in next year, get to know the people around you, recognizing that we all now play a more vital role in our shared efforts to return to a more normal life—one filled with health, happiness, and personal interaction.”

 He further compelled the class to make service to others a regular part of their lives.
 To join organizations that matter to them, to volunteer, and consider the possibilities of their future with open eyes.
 To learn from others, and in return, learn more about themselves and what really matters.

 Williams further welcomed Chairman of the Board of Trustees Karl Kimball ’74 to speak, as well as the Ben Cecil Commencement Speaker Ian Boisvert ’20.
 Both shared thoughts on staying connected, and the importance of remembering that New Hampton School is still your home.
 Boisvert closed by sharing, “I was asked to give my fellow classmates some words of advice.
-It’s ok to run, but occasionally look over your shoulder, and no matter how far or near you go, 70 Main Street will be right behind you.
+It’s okay to run, but occasionally look over your shoulder, and no matter how far or near you go, 70 Main Street will be right behind you.
 Always.”

 2020 Cum Laude Speaker